Applications of ball spaces theory: fixed point theorems in semimetric spaces and ball convergence

-That is, the proposed \textit{filled ball space} built upon $(X,d)$ consists of closed ball, whose radii belong to $S$ as well as the complements of open balls with radii from the same set $S$.
+That is, the proposed \textit{{complemented} ball space} built upon $(X,d)$ consists of closed balls with radii in $S$, as well as the complements of open balls with radii from the same set $S$.
 This allows us to fix some problems similar to the one presented in Example \ref{PiotrusPan}.
-One can also see, that the statement of Theorem 5.3/Corollary 5.4 still hold if we replace $(X,\B_S)$ by $(X,\B_S^+)$.
+One can also see, that the statement of Theorem 5.3/Corollary 5.4 still holds if we replace $(X,\B_S)$ by $(X,\B_S^+)$.